Volue-Public/energy-mesh-python/docs/source/authentication.rst

 The Mesh access token is valid for 1 hour, after this time it will expire and a new token needs to be obtained from the Mesh server.
 This is done automatically and the user does not need to take any additional action.

-User may optionally revoke Mesh access token.
+The user may optionally revoke the Mesh access token.
 This may useful when a user finishes working with Mesh and wants to make sure it will not be used by anyone else for the time until it expires.

 Requirements